Skip to main contentSkip to navigationSkip to search

 More details can be found at the Local Authority website https://www.eplanning.north-ayrshire.gov.uk/OnlinePlanning/applicationDetails.do?activeTab=documents&keyVal=R7HVTOLEGLM00

 A public consultation took place at Fairlie Village Hall on 11th-12th May 2022.
-For full details, click here to read our notice.
+Read our notice.

 15 Mar 2022Consultation ResponseHse – onr responseDownload